“A resplendent performance…breathtaking. The production belonged entirely to Ms. Sorrell.”

 “Sorrell is an absolute dynamo onstage and a pleasure to see conduct…. a force to be reckoned with.
 She brought the energy and creativity that… have granted her celebrity status within the early music world.
 Mozart’s Symphony No. 40 in G Minor…. was a thrilling experience.”

-She studied conducting under Leonard Bernstein, Roger Norrington and Robert Spano at the Tanglewood and Aspen music festivals; and studied harpsichord with Gustav Leonhardt in Amsterdam.
-She won First Prize in the Spivey International Harpsichord Competition, competing against over 70harpsichordists from Europe, Israel, the U.S., and the Soviet Union.
+Bridging the period-instrument and symphonic worlds from a young age, Sorrell studied conducting at the Aspen and Tanglewood music festivals under Leonard Bernstein and Roger Norrington and harpsichord with Gustav Leonhardt in Amsterdam.
+She won First Prize in the Spivey International Harpsichord Competition, competing against over 70 harpsichordists from four continents.

 Sorrell made her New York Philharmonic debut in 2021 and Philadelphia Orchestra debut in 2022, both to rave reviews.
 She has repeatedly conducted the Pittsburgh Symphony, St. Paul Chamber Orchestra, Seattle Symphony, Utah Symphony, Florida Orchestra, and New World Symphony, and has also led the Royal Liverpool Philharmonic (Bach’s St. John Passion), the National Symphony at the Kennedy Center, Los Angeles Chamber Orchestra, Opera St. Louis with the St. Louis Symphony, Grand Rapids Symphony, and Philharmonia Baroque in San Francisco, among others.
 This spring she also makes her debut with the Orquesta Sinfónica de Castilla y León (Spain).

 "Sorrell led a splendid performance.
 Wonderful vitality... lithe, glowing and elegant.
 It's difficult for a 'Messiah' performance to stand out.
 But this one did." —Anthony Tommasini, The New York Times, 2021